What is Academic Probation?

-The student earns no letter grades in a Fall or Spring semester.
+You earn no letter grades in a Fall or Spring semester.
 This includes earning all Pass/No Pass, Incomplete, In Progress, or not recorded grades or any combination of the above.
-Even if a student earns all Pass grades, since no grade points are earned, the student will have a 0.0 GPA and will be placed on Academic Probation.
+Even if you earn all Pass grades, since no grade points are earned, you will have a 0.0 GPA and will be placed on Academic Probation.

-Students who do not clear Academic Probation by the end of the next semester (i.e. Fall or Spring) of enrollment may be required to take a break from UC Berkeley and earn specific grades elsewhere before returning.
+If you do not clear Academic Probation by the end of the next semester (i.e. Fall or Spring) of enrollment, you may be required to take a break from UC Berkeley and earn specific grades elsewhere before returning.
 See our Dismissal page for more information about this process.